Being completely 100% vegan all the time is difficult, most people, rightly or not, make a few concessions to keep themselves on track.

 Eating food that you have prepared for yourself with fresh ingredients is the best and only surefire method, the vegan diet is one that will bring out the chef in you.

 While it might be evident and easy to avoid dairy products in their most common formats, you’d be surprised how often milk fats and other dairy products make it into common food, thus ruining your plant-based diet.

 You can also try these plant-based foods that will help boost your immune system if you go veganism.

-If you are turning to vegetarian diet or going full vegan to save animals, then not eating meat is the most significant part of your diet and lifestyle.
+If you are turning to vegetarian diet or going full vegan to save animals (see also ‘Can Veganism Save the Ocean?‘), then not eating meat is the most significant part of your diet and lifestyle.